Welcome to the new KidsHealth website! See what is new.

 There is no specific treatment for hand, foot and mouth disease.

-What to do if you're pregnant and are exposed to hand, foot and mouth disease
+Exposure to hand, foot and mouth disease in pregnancy

-Hand, foot and mouth disease is rare in healthy adults, so the risk of infection during pregnancy is very low.
-And if a pregnant woman gets the disease, the risk of complications is also very low.
+Hand, foot and mouth disease is rare in healthy adults.
+So, the risk of infection during pregnancy is very low.
+If a pregnant woman gets the disease, the risk of complications is also very low.

-But if you catch the virus shortly before you give birth, the infection can be passed on to your baby.
+If you catch the virus shortly before you give birth, you can pass the infection on to your baby.
 Most pēpi (babies) born with hand, foot and mouth disease have only mild symptoms.

 Acknowledgements